jinantonic/RW-Lab-3/problem-2/README.md

 </br>

 ![Sketch](/images/t4.png)
 The same rule applies to the minute or second as well.
-30 minutes timer, simply enter 30 to the minute space and click the space outside.
+If you want a 30 minutes timer, simply enter 30 to the minute space and click the space outside.
 Then 0s will be entered into the hour and second input fields.

 </br>